Heavenly Father, thank You for those times I literally cried out to You for You to hear me and come quickly; and You did.

 It was from the evil one who would like nothing better than to sideline me – take me out of the game altogether!
 If satan can get anyone to believe the lie that there is no hope, it immobilizes and freezes them.
 Can even paralyze a Christian’s faith.

-So I decided I to begin praying – not about the circumstances that were overwhelming me, but any scripture I could remember:
+So I began praying – not about the circumstances that were overwhelming me – but any scripture I could remember:

 The Lord’s prayer.

 “I will love the Lord my God with all my heart and soul and mind and strength, and love my neighbor as myself.”